metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `resolution` (String) Resolution specifies whether resolution of this reference is required.The default is 'Required', which means the reconcile will fail if thereference cannot be resolved.
-'Optional' means this reference will bea no-op if it cannot be resolved.
+- `resolution` (String) Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
 - `resolve` (String) Resolve specifies when this reference should be resolved.
-The defaultis 'IfNotPresent', which will attempt to resolve the reference only whenthe corresponding field is not present.
-Use 'Always' to resolve thereference on every reconcile.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.